• Skip to primary navigation

 Nursing Career in Oregon

 However, not all nursing programs in Oregon offer a BSN, and some only offer an associate degree to prepare you for the NCLEX.
-If you choose one of these programs, you can always continue your education later, possibly through an online RN-BSN program.
+If you choose one of these programs, you can continue your education later, possibly through an online RN-BSN program.

 Is Oregon a Good Place to Study Nursing?